danwhitston/auction-api/README.md

 In the implementation of the brief, I've used a docker-compose configuration that deploys an auction API, an auction-closer cron job that closes auctions when they reach their closing date, and a MongoDB service to store data.
 This meets the requirements of the brief, and means that anyone with docker and docker-compose installed on their machine can install, makes changes to, and run the software with high confidence that its behaviour will match that of all other deployments running the same code.
 I've also stored the full set of code (and this documentation) in a single git repository to make sharing and synchronising code easier, and to provide a base for CI/CD setup if required.

+I couldn't get nodemon working within a docker container, despite apparently-working examples, so I stripped it out for now.
+Testing changes requires a manual rebuild each time.
+A longer-term answer would involve linking folders inside the container to folders in the local filesystem.

 I have left one aspect of the project outside of docker, as the project brief required that it be developed outside of the virtual machine.
 The Python testing application is designed to be run locally, and interacts with the dockerised services through a localhost endpoint to provide assurance that the services are actually accessible by the outside world and that their behaviour matches expectations when interacted with using actual API requests.
 I did consider automating the docker setup and teardown such that tests could be run with a single command, but the fragility and obscurity of the solution outweighed the reduction in complexity for developers.

 It's worth noting that, although the docker setup is ready for containerised development, the main IaaS providers operate their own dedicated services that are preferable to deploying on docker containers.
 With Google Cloud Platform, instead of three docker containers we would use managed MongoDB Atlas, managed application hosting such as App Engine, and Cloud Scheduler triggering Cloud Functions instead of a dockerised cron job.
 These services all operate in a distributed fashion, so they behave differently and require awareness of issues that can occur more frequently in distributed systems.